jkim0731/angle-discrimination-behavior/README.md

 2) Which whisker dependent touch features are most important in driving angle perception?

 ## Main scripts:
-main_builder - primary script used to package trial by trial whisker motion into a struct main_figure_builder - script used to compile main and supplemental figures for publication. master_figure_builder - script for detailed adhoc plots and analysis.
+main_builder - primary script used to package trial by trial whisker motion into a struct. <br />
+main_figure_builder - script used to compile main and supplemental figures for publication. <br />
+master_figure_builder - script for detailed adhoc plots and analysis. <br />

 ### Summary figure:
 ![Alt text](./pictures/sample_publication_fig.png)